ethanmsl/Support-CLI/README.md

 Go here: https://brew.sh/
 they'll probably tell you to do this:
 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 , but you should go there and see what they say.
+(Note: if you haven't installed "xcode-select" [bunch of commandline tools bundled on mac, including **git**] then you'll be prompted that that installation will take place during the brew install -- that's chill, no worries.)

 ## (2a) Install Terminal Emulator